mozilla-frontend-infra/react-lazylog/src/components/ScrollFollow/README.md

-`ScrollFollow` is a higher-order component (HOC) that aims to simplify toggling a `LazyLog`'s "follow" functionality based on user scrolling.
+`ScrollFollow` is a higher-order component (HOC) that aims to simplify toggling a `ProdigyLog`'s "follow" functionality based on user scrolling.
 The `ScrollFollow` component accepts a render prop function which should return a component to render based on the function's arguments.